42km: the mythical race

 Pick-up of 42km race numbers will be by appointment only, at the EMC2 space on Place du Mont-Blanc (Chamonix):

-Runners must present photo ID and a race bag containing all compulsory equipment, to enable a timing chip to be fitted and equipment to be checked.
+Runners must present photo identification and their race bag, including all mandatory equipment, to enable a timing chip to be fitted and equipment to be checked.

-No bibs will be issued to runners without their compulsory equipment and identity papers.
-No race numbers will be distributed on Sunday morning before the start of the race.
+No bibs will be issued to runners without their compulsory equipment and identity documents.

 Compulsory equipment